-This is part two of a three-part journal on How to Write Tales of Horror,
+This is the last of a three-part journal on How to Write Tales of Horror,

 Fantasy & Science Fiction, Edited by J. N. Williamson, a collection of

 How-To articles by some of the best horror writers, circa 1987.
 Part

 The advice found in these final chapters still mirrors advice found in

 the wonderful On Writing Horror, another

 collection of How-To articles by some of horror’s best writers circa

 2007.
 But here’s one thing I’ve learned from reading both books (and a

 slew of other How-To books) that’s not actually in either.
 I’m sick of

 reading How-To books on writing.
 In my genre session during last